 Brennan's work spans the everyday and the existential, with both practical and immediate approaches for day to day struggles as well as exploration of bigger questions of meaning and connection.
 She provides a safe space for clients to explore their spiritual side, whether that means understanding a faith tradition and how it relates to daily life, or finding meaning and purpose during difficult life transitions.
 She is passionate about helping clients discover their own inner wisdom to handle life's stressors, and with it, who they are, what they really want out of life, and how to live a life that is full and vibrant.

-Brennan works with clients 18 and older, and particularly enjoys working with young adults and college students who wish to explore challenges related to intersecting identities.
-She uses a holistic approach in her practice, incorporating CBT, humanistic counseling, Existential Therapy, mindfulness practices, and supportive therapy to help clients feel comfortable asking big questions and exploring the roots of the human experience.
+Brennan works with clients 18 and older and particularly enjoys working with young adults who wish to explore challenges related to intersecting identities.
+She uses an eclectic approach in her practice, incorporating CBT, Existential Therapy, Internal Family Systems (IFS), AEDP, and mindfulness practices into a holistic, down-to-earth, and warm style that comes with a dry sense of humor.
+Working with Brennan helps clients build confidence in their ability to navigate their lives while asking big questions and exploring the roots of the human experience.

 Anxiety - Generalized anxiety, social anxiety, panic attacks

 Depression - Sleep and energy disruption, overall mood disturbance, inability to enjoy yourself, and difficulty being motivated, amongst many other symptoms

 Spiritual issues - Exploring questions of meaning, purpose, and connectedness, especially during difficult life transitions.
 Examining the role that religion plays in daily life, including the relationship with a higher power, habits, and community.
 Managing issues related to conflict, trauma, and identity in the context of faith

 Trauma - Including dealing with past sexual assault, childhood trauma, environmental trauma (e.g. witnessing/experiencing violence), PTSD (post traumatic stress disorder)